-If our Library does not have the book or article you are looking for, what do you do?
+If our Library does not have the book or article you are looking for and PASCAL can't fill your request what do you do?

 You can use our InterLibrary Loan Service!

-Interlibrary Loan (ILL) is a free service for all currently enrolled students, as well as faculty and staff of J. Drake Edens Library.
+Interlibrary Loan (ILL) is a FREE SERVICE for all currently enrolled students, faculty, and staff of J. Drake Edens Library.

-ILL provides access to thousands of other library collections across the United States that contain books, journal articles, and other kinds of materials.
+ILL provides access to thousands of other library collections across the United States that contain books, journal articles, and other media.

-If there is a book or article that J. Drake Edens Library does not own, you can request that we order it for you using our online ILL request forms.
+If there is a book or article that J. Drake Edens Library does not own, and it isn't available through PASCAL, you can request it using our online ILL request forms.

 We will contact other libraries who own the requested material and provide you with the book or a photocopy of the article.

-If the Library does not own the item, you may request it using the Interlibrary Loan form for books or for articles (see tabs above).
+If the Library does not own the item, you may request it using the Interlibrary Loan form for books or for articles.

 Turn-around time may depend on availability of the item, locations/distance of the lending library, and lender conditions or restrictions.